CrowdDynamicsLab/IESimulation/README.md

 Should be noted that simulations may be destructive on graph structure

 # TODO
-* Use slider for animation for easier inspection
 * Add graphical interface for creating graphs
 * More interesting simulation parameters
 * More interesting graph parameters
+* Add charts for showing change in utility over time